hpfem/hermes/doc/src/typical_example/calculation.rst

       std::cout << e.what();
     }

+    // Get the solution.
-    // Get the solution (The Solution class is described in the developers documentation, The method vector_to_solution(s) too)
+    // The Solution class is described in the developers documentation.
+    // The method vector_to_solution(s) too.
     Solution<double> ref_sln;
     Solution<double>::vector_to_solution(linear_matrix_solver.get_sln_vector(), ref_sln, &ref_sln);